 Policy: Emergency Notifications and Timely Warnings Baraboo Sauk County Campus

-Responsible University Officer: Provost Evetovich and Vice-Chancellor Smith
+Responsible University Officer: Provost and Vice Chancellor for Administrative Services

 The University of Wisconsin-Platteville Baraboo Sauk County maintains guidelines for keeping the community informed about safety and security matters on campus and maintains compliance with applicable features of the Clery Act (20 USC 1092(f)).

 The purpose of this policy is to ensure UW-Platteville’s compliance with the requirements of the Clery Act.
 Any changes in the Clery Act requirements will supersede the relevant provisions of this policy.

 Under the Clery Act, UW-Platteville is required to immediately notify the campus community upon confirmation of a significant emergency or dangerous situation occurring on-campus and in on-campus student housing that involves an immediate threat to the health or safety of students or employees.
 An “immediate” threat includes an imminent or impending threat, such as an approaching forest fire, or a fire currently in a campus building.
 In the event of an emergency, please contact the City of Baraboo Police Department and Sauk County Sheriff’s Office by dialing 911.
 These situations are referred to as Emergency Notifications.
 Some other examples of significant emergencies or dangerous situations may be:

 - Outbreak of meningitis, norovirus or other serious illness;

 - Approaching tornado, or other extreme weather conditions;

 - Gas leak;